TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **1(k) Screening Tools**:  Indeed may make screening tools available to Employers for Employer use in the application process, including screener questions, phone screen tools and employee assessments.
 Indeed is licensing these tools to you for your use as you determine.
 By using any screening product, made available to you by Indeed, you agree that you have made the determination to use these tools as part of your application process, and the substantive questions you ask or choose are solely determined by you, and are not being asked by Indeed.
 You are the sole party to determine which answers will qualify a candidate.
 You are solely responsible for the use of the screening tool including any results which are considered to have a “disparate impact”. **You further acknowledge that you are responsible for offering alternative methods of screening, if so required by the Americans with Disabilities Act or any other equivalent state act.** Indeed does not warrant that the method of delivery of these questions would be compliant with the Americans with Disabilities Act or any equivalent state act.
 You the Employer agree to indemnify Indeed for any and all claims arising out of an Employer’s  use of a Screening Tool, including any claims that any screening tool does not comply with the Americans with Disabilities Act or that such Screening Tool results in a “disparate impact”.

 **1(l)** Regardless of whether you are a Job Seeker or an Employer, any emails or email notifications corresponding with any actions you take on the Site through the Indeed Apply process are provided solely as a courtesy.
 Indeed disclaims all warranties with regards to the transmission or storage of such courtesy notices, does not guarantee their delivery or receipt, and does not guarantee the date or time at which they may be sent.
 In the event a message being sent is intended for a closed account, these messages will not be deliverable.
 Further, if you are an Employer and you posted a Job Listing directly on Indeed, applications are sent only to your Indeed dashboard. any other notifications you may receive are provided solely as a courtesy to you.
+For example, you may not receive application email notifications if a job seeker has not answered screener questions correctly, although these applications will be sent to your Indeed dashboard.

 **1(m)** Indeed may offer beta test products which have different pricing models for posting your Job Listing, including but not limited to payment for candidates you deem to be qualified.
 These beta test products may be offered in limited quantities, in limited locations, and for limited job categories in order to gauge interest.
 The current offering is in two locations within the Austin area (Georgetown, TX and San Marcos, TX) for Senior Staff Nurse and Dental Nurse jobs.
 If you purchase the beta test product in which you receive a certain number of qualified candidates for a price, please note that any “money back” offer requires that you notify Indeed within thirty days that the candidates you receive do not meet your qualifications.
 Indeed reserves the right to offer “money back” either via a refund or simply not invoicing you for payment.
 Indeed further reserves the right to change the terms or parameters of any beta test product at any time.